vocdoni/developer-portal/docs/protocol/index.md

 ### 1.3 Distributed storage

-Vocdoni currently relies on the [InterPlanetary File System (IPFS)](https://www.ipfs.tech/) for storing auxiliary information.
+Vocdoni currently relies on the [InterPlanetary File System (IPFS)][ipfs] for storing auxiliary information.
 In a voting process, this includes information such as texts (questions, descriptions, and options), complementary images, as well as census.
 This data does not need to be permanent in order to ensure the voting guarantees, and is expensive to keep it around, so it is published to IPFS until it can be discarded.

 We have designed the Vocdoni primitives in a modular fashion, which allows us to incorporate more data layers in the future, such as Ethersphere Swarm, DAT, STORj or Filecoin.